lukekarrys/ampersand-main-view/README.md

 flow.
 You can call `this.triggerPage(PageConstructor)` from inside any router function, and it will initialize that `PageConstructor` inside the `pageRegion`.

-That's a high-level overview of what it does.
+That's a high-level overviewg of what it does.
 Check out the API reference below to see what each function does.

+## API

-## Options
+### Options

 ```js
 // Defaults